Explore ViiV Healthcare

 At ViiV Healthcare, we develop and support sustainable community programs — with and for the HIV community — focused on education, treatment and prevention and access to care.
 Guided by this commitment and the persistent, disproportionate impact of HIV on Black Americans, especially gay, bisexual and other men who have sex with men (MSM), we launched the ACCELERATE!
 Initiative on National Black HIV/AIDS Awareness Day (NBHAAD) in 2015.

-ACCELERATE! is guided by three key strategies to increase access to and retention in high-quality HIV prevention, care
+ACCELERATE! is guided by four key strategies to increase access to and retention in high-quality HIV prevention, care

 Our Ethnographic Research: Meet Me Where I Want to Be